TAMS-Group/bio_ik/README.md

         lookat_goal->setAxis(tf::Vector3(1, 0, 0));
         lookat_goal->setTarget(rr_goal->getPosition());

-        // "advanced" bio-ik usage.
+        // "advanced" bio_ik usage.
 The call parameters for the end-effector
         // poses and end-effector link names are left empty; instead the
         // requested goals and weights are passed via the ik_options object.
         //